kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

     // +listMapKey=type
     Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`

-	// Message is a human readable message indicating details about the eviction request.
+	// ActiveInterceptors store a list of interceptors that should interact with the eviction
-	// This may be an empty string.
-	// +required
-	Message string `json:"message" protobuf:"bytes,2,opt,name=message"`

-	// Interceptors of the ActiveInterceptorName can adopt this eviction request by updating the
+	// process by updating .status.interceptors[], where .name is the active interceptor name.
-	// HeartbeatTime or orphan/complete it by setting ActiveInterceptorCompleted to true.
+	// InterceptorStatus fields should be updated to indicate the progress or completion of the
+	// eviction process.
+	//
+	// If this field is empty and no additional interceptor is available:
+	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
+	//
+	// The maximum allowed number of active interceptors is 1.
+An active interceptor is removed from
+	// this list when Complete condition in .status.interceptors[].conditions is set to True.
 	// This field is managed by Kubernetes.
-It is cleared once the eviction request has completed.
 	// +optional
-	ActiveInterceptorName *string `json:"activeInterceptorName,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorName"`
+	// +listType=set
+	ActiveInterceptors []string `json:"activeInterceptors,omitempty" protobuf:"bytes,2,opt,name=activeInterceptors"`

+    // ProcessedInterceptors store a list of interceptors that have previously been selected
+    // and added to ActiveInterceptors.
+These interceptors may have reached completion, been
+    // canceled, failed to start or failed to update `.heartbeatTime` in a timely manner.
-	// ActiveInterceptorCompleted should be set to true when the interceptor of the
+    // Please refer to the InterceptorStatus for each interceptor for more details.
-	// ActiveInterceptorName has either fully or partially completed, which may have resulted in
-	// target eviction (e.g. pod termination).
-	// This field can also be set to true if no interceptor is available.
+    // This field is managed by Kubernetes.
-	// If this field is true and no additional interceptor is available:
-	// - If the target is a pod that is still running, it will be evicted using the Eviction API.
     // +optional
-	ActiveInterceptorCompleted bool `json:"activeInterceptorCompleted,omitempty" protobuf:"varint,4,opt,name=activeInterceptorCompleted"`
+    // +listType=set
+    ProcessedInterceptors []string `json:"processedInterceptors,omitempty" protobuf:"bytes,2,opt,name=processedInterceptors"`

-	// ExpectedInterceptorFinishTime is the time at which the eviction process step is expected to
+	// Interceptors represents the eviction process status of each declared interceptor.
+Only
+	// ActiveInterceptors should update the interceptor statuses.
+	//
+	// The interceptor list should be the same length and have the same .name fields as
+	// .spec.interceptors.
+Only interceptors with .name that are included in
+	// .status.activeInterceptors can be mutated.
+First initialization of the list is allowed.
+	//
-	// end for the active interceptor.
+	// Each InterceptorStatus is managed by the designated interceptor.
-	// May be empty if no estimate can be made.
     // +optional
-	ExpectedInterceptorFinishTime *metav1.Time `json:"expectedInterceptorFinishTime,omitempty" protobuf:"bytes,5,opt,name=expectedInterceptorFinishTime"`

-	// HeartbeatTime is the last time at which the eviction process was reported to be in progress
+    // +patchMergeKey=name
+    // +patchStrategy=merge
+    // +listType=map
-	// by the interceptor.
+    // +listMapKey=name
-	// Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
-	// +optional
+    // +k8s:maxLength=100
-	HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,6,opt,name=heartbeatTime"`
+	Interceptors []InterceptorStatus `json:"interceptors,omitempty" patchStrategy:"merge" patchMergeKey:"name" protobuf:"bytes,3,rep,name=interceptors"`

     // Pod-specific status that is populated during Pod eviction.
     // This field can only be set when .spec.target is a Pod.
     // This field is managed by Kubernetes.
     // +optional
-    PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,7,opt,name=podEvictionStatus"`
+    PodEvictionStatus *PodEvictionStatus `json:"podEvictionStatus,omitempty" protobuf:"varint,4,opt,name=podEvictionStatus"`
 }

 type EvictionRequestConditionType string

 // These are built-in conditions of an eviction request. const (
-    // EvictionRequestComplete means that the eviction request is no longer being processed by any
+    // EvictionRequestConditionCanceled means that the eviction request is no longer being processed
-	// eviction interceptor.
-This may be either because the pod has been terminated or deleted, or
+	// by any eviction interceptor because the eviction request has been canceled.
+    EvictionRequestConditionCanceled EvictionRequestConditionType = "Canceled"

-	// because the eviction request has been canceled.
+    // EvictionRequestConditionEvicted means that the target has been evicted (e.g. a pod has been
+    // terminated or deleted).
+    EvictionRequestConditionEvicted EvictionRequestConditionType = "Evicted" )

+// InterceptorStatus represents the last observed status of the eviction process of the interceptor.
+// It should be only updated by the designated interceptor whose name is .name field.
+// +structType=granular
+type InterceptorStatus struct {
+    // Name must be a fully qualified domain name of at most 253 characters in length, consisting
+    // only of lowercase alphanumeric characters, periods and hyphens (e.g. bar.example.com).
+    // This field must be unique for each interceptor.
+    // This field is required and immutable.
+    // +required
+    Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

+    // HeartbeatTime is the last time at which the eviction process was reported to be in progress
+    // by the interceptor.
+    // Cannot be set to the future time (after taking time skew of up to 10 seconds into account).
+	// The first initialization of this field must also set Started condition.
+    // +optional
+    HeartbeatTime *metav1.Time `json:"heartbeatTime,omitempty" protobuf:"bytes,2,opt,name=heartbeatTime"`

+    // ExpectedFinishTime is the time at which the eviction process step is expected to end for the
+	// interceptor.
+    // May be empty if no estimate can be made.
+    // +optional
+    ExpectedFinishTime *metav1.Time `json:"expectedFinishTime,omitempty" protobuf:"bytes,3,opt,name=expectedFinishTime"`

+	// Conditions should be used by interceptors to share their state.
+	//
+	// Interceptor's designated conditions are: Complete.
+	//
+	// - Started tracks the time at which the Interceptor first started processing the eviction request.
+	// - Complete means that the interceptors has either fully or partially completed the
+	//   eviction process, which may have resulted in target eviction (e.g. pod termination).
+	// +optional
+	// +patchMergeKey=type
+	// +patchStrategy=merge
+	// +listType=map
+	// +listMapKey=type
+	Conditions []metav1.Condition `json:"conditions,omitempty" patchStrategy:"merge" patchMergeKey:"type" protobuf:"bytes,1,rep,name=conditions"`

+}

+type EvictionRequestInterceptorConditionType string

+// These are built-in conditions expected to be set by interceptors. const (
+    // Started tracks the time at which the Interceptor first started processing the eviction request.
+    EvictionRequestInterceptorConditionStarted EvictionRequestInterceptorConditionType = "Started"

+    // Complete means that the interceptors has either fully or partially completed the
+    // eviction process, which may have resulted in target eviction (e.g. pod termination).
-    EvictionRequestComplete EvictionRequestConditionType = "Complete" )
+    EvictionRequestInterceptorConditionComplete EvictionRequestInterceptorConditionType = "Complete" )

 // Pod-specific status that is populated during pod eviction. type PodEvictionStatus struct {